HMS Jervis: 1939 (Home Waters)

 When war broke out in September 1939, Jervis was under the command of Captain Philip Mack, and was leader of the 7th Destroyer Flotilla (DF) based in the Humber.
 The first six months of hostilities was taken up with sweeps across the North Sea, in "appalling weather conditions" which saw the Flotilla suffer a succession of storm and collision damage.
 During this time Jervis captured three blockade runners, one on the second day of the war, and helped search for the merchant ship SS City of Flint.
-In March 1940 Jervis was involved in a collision with SS Tor, a Swedish freighter, that put her in dock for the next three months for repairs.
+In March 1940 Jervis was involved in a collision with the Swedish freighter SS Tor, that put her in dock for the next three months for repairs.

 1940 (Mediterranean)

 During this time Mack, as Captain (D) led the Flotilla from Janus, and in May 1940 sailed with her for the Mediterranean to take command of the 14th Destroyer Flotilla.
 Jervis pennant number changed to G00 around this time In July, after working-up trials, she joined him in Malta, where he resumed command.
 For the next two years Jervis saw action in a constant round of operations; sweeps along the coast, bombarding shore targets for the Army, protecting convoys to Malta, and screening major fleet movements.